inspec/inspec/dev-docs/compliance.md

 When Automate initiates scans, the `compliance` subcommand is not used.

+An alternate subcommand to `compliance` is `automate`.
+And it works similarly using `inspec automate`.

 ## Operational Notes

 ### Obtaining an a test Automate server